 The fundamental goal for a transition to SC3 is to replicate the performance of the existing system, in terms of event detection and quantification, manual relocation, and catalogue completeness.
 To be consistent with existing SED processing procedures, the NonLinLoc algorithm was implemented for manual and automatic locations using 1D and 3D velocity models; and plugins for improved automatic phase picking (Baer-Kradolfer algorithm) and a ML computation using the horizontal amplitudes allowing locally calibrated attenuation were developed; and the graphical user interface (scolv) for manual review was extended.
-The SED alerting software, qFeed2, was also rewritten to operate within the SC3 database.
+The SED alerting software, qFeed2, sed and/or GEMPA developments was also rewritten to operate within the SC3 dataof event origin time.
+Magnitudes are available ~20s later.
+This is a significant improvement over the current 2min delay.